 In a saucepan, bring the water to a boil.

 Add the sugar, cinnamon, and vanilla bean and seeds, stirring constantly until the sugar's dissolved.

 Reduce the heat and simmer for about 10 minutes.

 Remove the syrup from the heat.
 Allow it to cool before straining out the cinnamon and vanilla, then bottling.
 Refrigerate for up to three months.

 Make the Poinsettia Punch

-In an ice-filled cocktail shaker, combine the gin, raspberry liqueur, allspice dram, lemon juice, and cinnamon syrup.
-Add all of the bitters.
+In a cocktail shaker, combine the gin, raspberry liqueur, allspice dram, lemon juice, and cinnamon syrup.
+Add all of the bitters, and fill with ice.

 - Fresh lemon juice is definitely recommended in this cocktail.
 Since the average lemon yields 1 3/4 ounces of juice, you can easily get away with squeezing half of a lemon directly into the shaker.